 Roof Trusses

 If assessments show extensive damage, roof replacement could be the more viable long-term solution.
+Constant repairs on an aging roof can often accrue higher costs over time than investing in a replacement.
 Balancing between patching for minor issues and investing in a new roof can save future costs and prevent further damage.

 Understanding these aspects can help you make a more informed decision when engaging a roofing repair service.